semarglproject/semargl/README.md

 RDF/XML
 -------

-Implementation covered by tests from Jena ARQ project.
+Implementation covered by tests from Jena ARP project.
 Btw it outperforms Jena parser even if you load triples to Jena model.
 Benchmark located in examples folder.